 - (1) An early learning provider may have pets or other animals on the early learning program premises.
-Weight NA - (2) If an early learning provider keeps pets or animals on the early learning program premises, an early learning provider must have and follow a pet and animal policy and provide written notice to children's parents and guardians.
-Weight #5 - (3) Pets or other animals that have contact with children must: - (a) Have all required vaccinations pursuant to local and county regulations; - (b) Show no signs of illness, disease, worms, or parasites.
-If these symptoms appear, the pet or animal must be removed from the licensed space until appropriately treated for the condition; and

-(c) Be nonaggressive.
-If the pet or animal exhibits aggressive behavior, the pet or animal must be removed from the licensed space.
-Weight #7

-- (4) An early learning provider must: - (a) Directly supervise children who interact with pets or other animals; - (b) Require children and early learning program staff to wash hands after handling or feeding pets, or handling pet toys or equipment; - (c) Make reptiles and amphibians that are not part of the early learning program or activities inaccessible to the children due to the risk of Salmonella; - (d) Require that chickens, ducks, turkeys, doves, pigeons, or other birds are caged, cooped, or penned outside early learning program space when children are in care, at a distance that prevents children from having direct access to the enclosures or waste; - (e) Require indoor birds to be caged; - (f) If containers or cages are used for pets and animals; the container must have the ability to prevent debris from spilling out of the container or cage; - (g) Not allow pets and animals in the kitchen during food preparation and ensure pets and animals do not come into contact with food, food preparation, or serving areas while food is served; - (h) Not use a sink used for cleaning food or utensils to clean pet supplies; - (i) Not allow animals in rooms or areas typically used by infants or toddlers if a center early learning program; - (j) Provide direct supervision when animals are in family home early learning program areas with infants and toddlers, including naptime; and - (k) Store pet and animal medication separate from human medication.
+Weight NA - (2) Before allowing If an early learning provider keeps pets or animals on the early learning program premises, an early learning provider must have and implement follow a pet and animal policy and provide written notice to children's parents and guardians.
+Weight #5 - An early learning provider must provide written notice to children's parents and quardians that pets or animals are allowed and on the premises.
+Weight #5 - (43) Pets or other animals that have contact with children must: - (a) Have all required vaccinations pursuant to local and county regulations; - (b) Show no signs of illness, disease, worms, or parasites.
+If these symptoms appear, the pet or animal must be removed from the premises-licensed space until appropriately treated for the condition; and - (c) Be nonaggressive.
+If the pet or animal exhibits aggressive behavior, the pet or animal must be removed from the premises_licensed space.
+Weight #7 - (45) An early learning provider must: - (a) Directly supervise children who interact with pets or other animals; - (b) Require children and early learning program staff to wash hands after handling or feeding pets, or handling pet toys or equipment; - (c) Make reptiles and amphibians that are not part of the early learning program or activities inaccessible to the children due to the risk of Salmonella; - (d) Require that chickens, ducks, turkeys, doves, pigeons, or other birds are caged, cooped, or penned outside early learning program space when children are in care, at a distance that prevents children from having direct access to the enclosures or waste; [ct123] - (e) Require indoor birds to be caged; - (f) Have containers or cages for pets and animals.
+If Containers or cages are used for pets and animals; the container must have the ability to prevent debris from spilling out of the container or cage; - (g) Not allow pets and animals in the kitchen during food preparation and ensure pets and animals do not come into contact with food, food preparation, or serving areas while food is served; - (h) Not use a sink used for cleaning food or utensils to clean pet supplies; - (i) Not allow animals in rooms or areas typically used by infants or toddlers if a center early learning program; - (j) Provide direct supervision when animals are in family home early learning program areas with infants and toddlers, including naptime; and - (k) Store pet and animal medication separate from human medication.
 Weight #6